abhishek-kumar-code/Redfish_Public/Specification.md

 * User passwords should be stored with one-way encryption techniques.
 * Implementations may support exporting user accounts with passwords, but shall do so using encryption methods to protect them.
-* The root REST object should be available unauthenticated, but shall not contain any [Sensitive Data](#sensitive-data).
-  * Authentication shall occur when [Sensitive Data](#sensitive-data) is present in the root REST object.
 * User accounts shall support ETags and shall support atomic operations
   * Implementations may reject requests which do not include an ETag
 * User Management activity is atomic